Homeostasis & ResponseExam Tips

 20 flashcards

-Synapse questions require four steps: For any question about synapse transmission, work through: (1) impulse arrives at pre-synaptic membrane, (2) neurotransmitter released from vesicles into synaptic cleft, (3) neurotransmitter diffuses across and binds to receptors on post-synaptic membrane, (4) new electrical impulse generated.
+Synapse questions need four steps: (1) impulse arrives at pre-synaptic membrane, (2) neurotransmitter released from vesicles, (3) neurotransmitter diffuses and binds to receptors, (4) new electrical impulse generated.
 Missing any step loses a mark.

-Comparison questions need both sides: When comparing nervous and hormonal systems, give a feature of BOTH systems for each comparison point.
-"Nervous system is fast" earns half the marks — add "whereas the hormonal system is slower" for full credit.
+Comparison questions need both sides: "Nervous system is fast" earns half the marks — add "whereas the hormonal system is slower" for full credit.

-RPA7 — control variables matter: In the reaction time practical, state that temperature, distraction, caffeine, and practice are all variables that must be controlled or accounted for.
-Repeating measurements and calculating a mean reduces the effect of anomalies.
+RPA7 — control variables matter: State that temperature, distraction, caffeine, and practice must be controlled.
+Repeating and averaging reduces the effect of anomalies.

 Keep building this topic